 During the winter months, it’s a constant fight to keep your feet warm.
-The best winter MTB boots and shoes keep mud, rain, snow and sleet from freezing your feet and toes.
-Luckily, Bike Perfect has plenty of experience riding in rugged British conditions, testing the best winter MTB boots against the worst rain and cold.
+The best winter MTB boots and shoes keep mud, rain, snow and sleet from freezing your toes.
+Luckily, Bike Perfect has plenty of experience riding in rugged British conditions, testing the best winter MTB boots against the worst the weather can throw at you.

-While winter riding isn't for everybody, lots of riders just can't stand being trapped inside all winter long riding on the best MTB smart trainers.
-Good winter footwear is essential for comfortable and fun rides when the conditions get nasty.
-Pair the best winter MTB boots with the best MTB jackets and best waterproof MTB trousers, and you'll be fully kitted for the upcoming cold weather.
+While winter riding isn't for everybody, lots of riders just can't stand being trapped inside all winter long – sometimes, even the best MTB smart trainers are no substitute.
+Good winter footwear is essential for comfortable and fun rides when the conditions get particularly nasty.
+Pair the best winter MTB boots with the best MTB jackets and best waterproof MTB trousers, and you'll be fully kitted for winter season.

 Check out our list of the best winter MTB boots, and scroll to the bottom to learn about how to choose a new pair.